michael-hahn/frap/myapps/README.md

 * Geometric distance (`#define METRIC 1`): For each instance, we calculate the average geometric distance between the instance and the rest of the instances.

+Now we use fancy statistical analysis to detect anomaly.
+We have implemented 3 different distance measures and k-mean clustering:

+* Kullback-Leibler distance: symmetric Kullback-Leibler divergence with back-off probability (`#define KULLBACKLEIBLER 0`).

+* Hellinger distance: a symmetric Bhattacharyya distance that obeys triangle inequality. (`#define HELLINGER 1`).

+* Euclidean distance: same as geometric distance. (`#define EUCLIDEAN 2`).

+All above distance measures are used to perform K-mean clustering.

 Unfortunately, you have to change the macro in the code (`#define VERSION X`, `#define TAKEEDGELABEL X`, `#define METRIC X`), rebuild, and re-run at this point.

 _TODO: The application is not optimized.
 Many algorithms can be changed to make it more efficient.
 There are many redundant computations for now.
 Smaller locks should be used instead as well._